 When you visit with us, we are going to attempt to gently persuade your ex to provide the visitation ordered by the court.
 If there is an unwillingness to do the right thing, we will take every possible legal step to get you the results you seek.

-The highly qualified Bergen County lawyers at Aretsky & Aretsky provide experienced, caring, and aggressive representation in the areas of Divorce, Criminal Defense, Employment Law and Personal Injury with offices in: Bergen County, Hackensack, Ridgewood, Mahwah, Fort Lee.
+The highly qualified Bergen County divorce lawyers at Aretsky & Aretsky provide experienced, caring, and aggressive representation in the areas of Divorce, Criminal Defense, Employment Law and Personal Injury with offices in: Bergen County, Hackensack, Ridgewood, Mahwah, Fort Lee.